Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Introduction

-In order to deal with the richly scattered high-mobility scenarios including tunnels or urban areas, researchers resort to the large-scale antenna array, which is considered as a promising technique for the next generation wireless systems owing to its enhanced spectral and energy efficiency as well as high spatial resolution\cite{Marzetta_TWC2010, Rusek_SPM2013, Larsson_CM2014, Lu_JSTSP2014, Zhang_TWC2018}.
-The authors of\cite{Guo_TVT2017} propose to separate the multiple downlink Doppler shifts in angle domain by a pre-designed beamforming network with a large-scale ULA at the base station (BS).
+In order to deal with the richly scattered high-mobility scenarios including tunnels and urban areas, we can resort to the large-scale antenna array, which is considered as a promising technique for the next generation wireless systems owing to its enhanced spectral and energy efficiency as well as high spatial resolution\cite{Rusek_SPM2013, Larsson_CM2014, Ai_JSAC2017, Zhang_TWC2018, Wang_TSP2018}.
+The authors of\cite{Guo_TVT2017} propose to separate the multiple downlink Doppler shifts in angle domain by a pre-designed beamforming network with a large-scale ULA at the high-speed railway (HSR).
 After estimating and compensating the Doppler shift in each branch, the resultant channel turns to be quasi time-invariant and can be estimated with conventional channel estimation approaches.
-The array imperfection is further taken into account in \cite{Ge_VTC2017}, and the multi-Doppler shift separation via array beamforming can be done after array calibration.
-Unlike\cite{Guo_TVT2017} and\cite{Ge_VTC2017} which address the multiple downlink Doppler shifts, \cite{Guo_GLOBECOM2017} focuses on the uplink from the high-speed terminal (HST) to BS, where the Doppler shifts are related to AoDs instead of AoAs.
-As a result, a large-scale ULA is configured at the HST to perform high-resolution transmit beamforming, and the multi-branch signal is emitted after compensating the multiple Doppler shifts in angle domain to suppress the time variation of channel.
+The array imperfection is further taken into account in \cite{Ge_VTC2017, Ge_TWC2019}, and the multi-Doppler shift separation via array beamforming can be done after array calibration.
+Unlike\cite{Guo_TVT2017, Ge_VTC2017, Ge_TWC2019} addressing the downlink Doppler shifts, \cite{Guo_GLOBECOM2017} and \cite{Guo_TWC2019} focus on the uplink from the HSR to the base station (BS), where the Doppler shifts are related to AoDs instead of AoAs.
+As a result, a large-scale ULA is configured at the HSR to perform high-resolution transmit beamforming, and the multi-branch signal is emitted after compensating the multiple Doppler shifts in angle domain to suppress the channel time variation.
 In practice, however, the number of antennas may not be sufficiently large to generate beamformers with infinite spatial resolution.
-Thus, the Doppler shifts intermingled via the sidelobes cannot be completely compensated, resulting in the residual time variation of the uplink channel.
-The Doppler spread is further derived in\cite{Guo_GLOBECOM2017} as a measure of assessing the time variation caused by the residual Doppler shifts.
-However, the analysis in\cite{Guo_GLOBECOM2017} is approximative and only valid contingent on 1) the array is a large-scale ULA, 2) the channel is Jakes' channel\cite{Jakes_Wiley1994, Zheng_TC2003} and 3) the beamforming directions are evenly configured.
+Thus, the Doppler shifts cannot be completely compensated, resulting in the residual time variation of the equivalent uplink channel.
+The power spectrum density (PSD) and Doppler spread are derived in\cite{Guo_GLOBECOM2017, Guo_TWC2019} as a measure of assessing such residual channel time variation, and a scaling law between the Doppler spread and number of antennas is further given in\cite{Guo_TWC2019}.
+However, the PSD analysis in\cite{Guo_GLOBECOM2017, Guo_TWC2019} is approximative and only valid contingent on 1) the array is a large-scale ULA, 2) the channel follows Jakes' model\cite{Jakes_Wiley1994, Zheng_TC2003} and 3) the beamforming directions are evenly configured.
+The derivation is arduous and cannot be easily extended to more generalized cases.
+Furthermore, the Doppler shifts separation in\cite{Guo_GLOBECOM2017, Guo_TWC2019} is performed by matched filter (MF) beamformers, which are amplitude-constrained and phase-quantized vectors\cite{Alkhateeb_JSTSP2014} and thus suboptimal in suppressing the residual Doppler shifts.
+Only when the number of antennas is massive, can the MF beamformers effectively eliminate the residual Doppler shifts.
+Otherwise, the residual channel time variation would remain non-negligible and the resultant uplink channel could still not be regarded as quasi time-invariant.